 Texas Tech University's Records Retention Schedule: The record series are listed by category along with a brief description.
-Tech's newest approved schedule was officially signed off on April 4, 2011, by the State of Texas. *Revisions to the schedule were approved effective 8/28/12.
+Tech's newest approved schedule was officially signed off on July 18, 2014, by the State of Texas.

 To help Tech employees better manage their records the following documents have been created: